 Cornish Mines Link 6; The preserved Pumping Engine at Taylor’s Shaft of East Pool and Agar Mine.
 The engine is managed by the National Trust.
 “Cornish Engines”

 Cornish Mines Link 7; The remains of Giew mine Frank’s Shaft, high on Trink Hill on the St Ives to Penzance Road.

 Cornish Mines Link 8; The Stamps Engine House at Grenville United Mines, part of the Great Flat Lode Trail, on a summers day it is a great day out.

 Cornish Mines Link 9; The Engine House and surviving Smithy at Great Wheel Busy Mine, the Calciner is on the right of the image.
 The Engine House in 2016 received some much needed attention and was very well renovated.

 Cornish Mines Link 10; The remaining Pumping Engine House on Bayly’s Shaft at Hingston Downs Mine.

 Cornish Mines 2: Killifreth Mine

 Cornish Mines Link 11; The 50″ Pumping Engine House on Old Sump (or Engine Shaft) at Killifreth Mine, this is now pretty much overgrown and forgotten.

 Cornish Mines 2: King Edward Mine

-Cornish Mines Link 9; Some of the surviving buildings at King Edward Mine Museum, well worth a visit.
+Cornish Mines Link 12; Some of the surviving buildings at King Edward Mine Museum, well worth a visit.
 There is a good collection of machinery along with the only set of working Californian Stamps in Europe, the museum is well run and has some very interesting exhibits.